kiangkiangkiang/machine-learning-on-k8s/README.md

 Welcome to the Distributed LLM (Large Language Model) Training on Kubernetes project!

-This repository provides guides and examples for setting up Kubernetes and deploying distributed LLM training workflows (**mostly in chinese**).
+This repository provides guides and examples for setting up Kubernetes and deploying distributed LLM training workflows with multi-nodes and multi-gpu. (**mostly in chinese**).

 It is structured to facilitate easy understanding and implementation even for those new to specific technologies.